The discovery of three pulsars in the globular cluster M15 with the FAST: Abstract

 \section{Abstract}

-We present the discovery of three pulsars in Globular Cluster M15 (NGC 7078) by the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
-In the three pulsars, PSR~J2129+1210J (M15J) is a millisecond pulsar with a spinning period of 11.84 ms and a dispersion measure of 66.68 pc cm$^{-3}$.
-Both PSR~J2129+1210K and L (M15K and L) are long period pulsars with spinning periods of 1928 ms and 3961 ms, respectively, while M15L is the GC pulsar with the longest spinning period till now.
-The discoveries of M15K and L support the theory that core-collapsed Globular Clusters may contain partially recycled long period pulsars \citep{verbunt-2014-slowpulsar}.
-With the same dataset, the timing solutions of M15A to H were updated, and the timing parameter P1 of M15F is different from the previous results, which is approximately 0.027$\times 10^{-18} ss^{-1}$ from our work and $0.032 \times 10^{-18} ss^{-1}$ from Anderson's\citep{anderson-1993}.
-As predicted by Rodolfi et al. \citep{ridolfi-2017}, the luminosity of M15C kept decreasing and the latest detection in our dataset is on December 20$^{\rm th}$, 2022.
-We also detected M15I for one more time.
-The different barycentric spin periods indicate that this pulsar should locate in a binary system, manifesting itself as the exceptional one in such a core-collapsing GC.
+We present the discovery of three pulsars in the Globular Cluster (GC) M15 (NGC 7078) by the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
+PSR~J2129+1210J (M15J) is a millisecond pulsar with a spin period of 11.84 ms and a dispersion measure of 66.68 pc cm$^{-3}$.
+Both PSR~J2129+1210K and L (M15K and L) are long-period pulsars with spin periods of 1928 ms and 3961 ms, respectively.
+M15L is the GC pulsar with the longest spin period known.
+The timing solutions of M15A to M15H are updated.
+As predicted by \citet{ridolfi-2017}, the flux density of M15C keeps decreasing and the latest detection in our dataset was on December 20$^{\rm th}$, 2022.
+We have also detected M15I's signal for the first time since its discovery.
+Current timing suggests that it is an isolated pulsar.

-\keywords{Radio pulsars(1353) --- Globular star cluster(656) --- Radio Astronomy(1338)}
+\keywords{Radio pulsars(1353) --- Globular star cluster(656) --- Radio Astronomy(804)}